FF14 Asset Reference Document

 FFXIV uses the OpenGL format for Normal map direction (Y+ up if you are using a software with diffuse to normal generation capabilities)

 This shader can make use of a field named "Effect ID".
 There appear to be 5 total shader effects, and number 3 Is what's used for a holographic/iridescent effect seen on some new gear.
 In order to utilize these effects, you must also set a value for "Effect Opacity".
 0 means there will be no effect, 1 is full effect, and over 1 appears to be multiplicative.
-This effect is only possible on gear with the new Character shader, and not Character Legacy (the endwalker compatability version of this shader).
+This effect is only possible on gear with the new Character shader, and not Character Legacy (the endwalker compatibility version of this shader).

 Number 1 seems to apply a "clear vinyl overlayer" effect

 This is the Character Legacy shader.
-It is a port of the old endwalker shader for compatability with old assets that have not been updated by Square Enix.
-It is Not reccommended to continue creating anything for this shader, as it is not able to do all the things that the new Character shader can.
+It is a port of the old endwalker shader for compatibility with old assets that have not been updated by Square Enix.
+It is Not recommended to continue creating anything for this shader, as it is not able to do all the things that the new Character shader can.
 Most Assets will still be using this shader unless updated by Square Enix or a modder.
 This shader is to our knowledge, not capable of handling some of the extra shader effects that the new Character shader can.

 This is the Shader used for Body skin, Faces, and Hrothgar Skin with Fur.